Amazing Things to do in Puerto Rico with Kids

 You will not be disappointed booking this vacation because there are so many kid-friendly activities in Puerto Rico.
 We have plenty of recommendations for Puerto Rico family activities, as well as places to stay in Puerto Rico with kids!

 1. Visit the forts in San Juan

 The forts are similar, yet different enough that kids will enjoy exploring them both.
-El Morro is the larger of the two and you can either take the free trolley between them or walk, they are about a mile apart.
-Buy a pass that covers a visit to both sites, the kids will learn something new at each fort and enjoy exploring the historic grounds.
+El Morro is the larger of the two and you can take the free trolley between them or walk, they are about a mile apart.
+The entire complex is a UNESCO World Heritage Site.

 We took a tour that took us to Mt.
-Britton tower for an expansive overview, allowed us to explore the waterfalls (we swam in Mina Falls, which was amazing), hiked the trails (skip the stroller if you can because the path is pretty narrow), and enjoyed an authentic meal at a roadside café when we were done.
-Most hotels can book a tour for you, or you can find one on your own.
+Britton tower for an expansive overview.
+Be sure to take a swim in Mina Falls, hike the trails (skip the stroller if you can because the path is pretty narrow), and enjoy an authentic meal at a roadside stand when finished.

 4. Go kayaking in a bioluminescent bay

 There are three bioluminescent bays in Puerto Rico.
 Laguna Grande in Fajardo, Mosquito Bay in Vieques, and La Parguera in Lajas.
 Bioluminescent bays glow in the dark when the dinoflagellates (organisms) in the water are disturbed.